Wabash College Orchestra

 The Wabash College Brass Ensemble performs at several events each year.
-Under the direction of Professor Peter Hulen, the Brass Ensemble has performed a wide variety of works from the Renaissance to the avant-garde, from 16th-century cathedrals and town halls, to the blues and the Beatles.
+Under the direction of Chad Downey, the Brass Ensemble has performed a wide variety of works from the Renaissance to the avant-garde, from 16th-century cathedrals and town halls, to the blues and the Beatles.

 Joining the Wabash men who bring their discipline and musicianship to the ensemble are members of the faculty, staff, and Crawfordsville community.
 The ensemble includes music majors and minors, as well as those for whom music is just an important part of life.
 The Wabash College Brass Ensemble welcomes the participation of players from a variety of backgrounds who are willing to dedicate themselves to disciplined rehearsal and high standards of performance.